YashCommits/Foundry-Fund-Me/README.md

 ## Acknowledgements
 - Foundry Framework
 - Ethereum
-- Web3.js
+- ether.js
-- React
+- javascript
-- OpenZeppelin
+- chainlink

 ## Contact
 If you have any questions or suggestions, feel free to reach out to us at [guptayash1501@gmail.com](mailto:guptayash1501@gmail.com).